-[Sites to specify institutional policy:] It is unlikely that you will be injured as a result of study participation.
-If you are injured, the [institution] will give you immediate necessary treatment for your injuries.
-You [will/will not] have to pay for this treatment.
+[SITE TO SPECIFY INSTITUTIONAL POLICY]: It is unlikely that you will be injured as a result of study participation.
+If you are injured, the [INSTITUTION] will give you immediate necessary treatment for your injuries.
+You [WILL/WILL NOT] have to pay for this treatment.
 You will be told where you can receive additional treatment for your injuries.
 The U.S. National Institutes of Health (NIH) does not have a mechanism to pay money or give other forms of compensation for research related injuries.
 You do not give up any legal rights by signing this consent form.